KaiSD/ogs-site/pelican/content/articles/2018-06-27-example-driven-development.md

 This article explains how the third OpenSceneGraph cross-platform example opened our eyes to example-driven development.

+**2018-08 EDIT**: the third example has been renamed to the fourth one due to the reasons described in the [next article][article-2018-august].

 **The third OpenSceneGraph cross-platform example**

-The third OpenSceneGraph cross-platform example explains how to implement [remote debugging across platforms][osgcpe-03].
+The third OpenSceneGraph cross-platform example explains how to implement [remote debugging across platforms][osgcpe-04].
 This example is less about OpenSceneGraph and more about different platforms.

 Remote anything nowadays assumes the use of HTTP(s) over TCP/IP.
 Thus, the